heinhtetaung-node/geodistance/readme.md

 ## Project installation

-- composer install
-- composer require predis/predis
+# By Using Docker

-- docker-compose up
+- docker-compose up -d
-- docker-compose exec app php artisan key:generate
+- bash start.sh -d
+can run in localhost:8080 or MachineIP:8080

+# Without Docker
+- bash start.sh
-- docker-compose exec app php artisan migrate
+- php artisan serve --port=8080

-can run now
+can run in localhost:8080
-dockermachineip:8080